 Kaylin Tingle, MSW

 LGBTQIA+ Violence Prevention Specialist & Advocate

 Kaylin is the LGBTQIA+ Violence Prevention Specialist & Advocate at the Well.
 As a survivor advocate and violence preventionist, she works to address and end violence in lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual and other gender and sexual minority communities (LGBTQIA+) on campus.
 Kaylin received her B.S. from VCU, double majoring in Psychology and Gender, Sexuality & Women's Studies.
-She is completing her Masters of Social Work degree at VCU with a certificate in Gender Violence Intervention.
+She completed her Masters of Social Work degree at VCU with a certificate in Gender Violence Intervention.